5jt/dyalog-cookbook/manuscript/20_RegularExpressions.md

 It ⌹⌹.⌹⌹ plus ⌹⌹.⌹⌹.
 ~~~

-Note that the backslash character (`\` ) is used for two different purposes:
+Note that the meta character backslash (`\` ) is used for two different purposes:

 * To escape any of the RegEx meta characters so that they are stripped of their special meaning and taken literally.
-* To give the next character a special meaning.
+* To give the next character a special meaning in case it is an ordinary ASCII letter.

 So `\*` takes away the special meaning from the `*` and takes it literally while `\d` gives the `d` the special meaning "all digits".

 We take the opportunity to add the `.` and the `-` to the character class.
-Note that the `-` is not escaped; from the context the regular expression egine can work out that here the `-` cannot have the from-to meaning, so it take it literally.
+Note that the `-` is not escaped; from the context the regular expression egine can work out that here the `-` cannot have the from-to meaning, so it takes it literally.

 ~~~
       '[\d.-]'⎕R '⌹' ⊣ 'It 23.45 plus -99.12.'
 It ⌹⌹⌹⌹⌹ plus ⌹⌹⌹⌹⌹⌹⌹
 ~~~

 Here we have another problem: we want the `.` only to be a match when there is a digit to both the left and the right of the `.`.
+Our search pattern is not dealing with this, therefore the trailing `.` is a match.
 We will tackle this problem soon with look-ahead and look-behind.

-Character classes work for characters as well:
+Character classes work for letters as well:

 ~~~
       '[a-zA-Z]'⎕R '⌹' ⊣'It 23.45 plus 99.12.'